Capacity of Noisy Permutation Channels: Problem Statement and Main Results

 Among the works relevant to the motivations described, those that have some information theoretical flavors include \cite{mladen_multisets}, which deals with asymptotic bounds on rate, but for a fixed number of errors rather than probabilitistic errors.
 The work in \cite{heckel_dnaStorage} finds the capacity when the symbols are sampled randomly then read, something relevant to DNA models, but not to general permutation channels.
 The results in \cite{shomorony_noisyShuffling} are specifically for when the permuted objects are a string of symbols and the noisy process is applied to symbols on a string; the set of strings are permuted but symbols in each string are not.

 Our results for when the DMC is the erasure channel are particularly interesting to DNA storage applications since the erased symbol can model deletion errors.
-Permutation channels with deletions are central to the work in \cite{mladen_multisets}.
-In our work, we find the probabilistic analogue of their bounds.
+Permutation channels with deletions are central to the work in \cite{mladen_multisets}, where the authors base their code constructions on Sidon sets and determine bounds on optimal codes for a given number of errors.
+In our work, our errors are not fixed but probabilistic, and hence we find the probabilistic analogue of their bounds.

+Also on the topic of deletions, one of the motivations for studying the noisy permutation channel in \cite{makur_2020} is the relation between permutation channels with erasures and the random deletion channel \cite{diggavi2001, mitzenmacher2006}.
+In \cite{mitzenmacher2006}, the author demonstrated a decoding scheme for the random deletion channel based on low density parity check (LDPC) codes.
+Their scheme can tolerate a reordering of the symbols, allowing it be a viable scheme for the permutation channel with erasures.
+However, their scheme requires the alphabet size to grow with the blocklength.